It seems like a very weird concept that light can help you rest easier, but it has to

 biological clocks should be getting ready to crank out melatonin tends to be bluer

-, due primarily to the many computer-related activities that we tend to
+than ever, due primarily to the many computer-related activities that we tend to

 engage in just before bedtime, whether they involve work, fun and games, or